jyliu-98/MoSketch/README.md

 object grounding on the multi-object sketch, and then assign strokes to objects based on the bounding boxes.

 First, Your should install [GoundingDino](https://github.com/IDEA-Research/Grounded-Segment-Anything).
-Then Copy the code `MoSketch/stroke_assignment.py` in GoundingDino project.
+Then Copy the code `MoSketch/stroke_assignment.py` to GoundingDino project.
 Make a new folder `sketch` in GoundingDino project, and copy the SVG and PNG(256x256) of the sketch in it.
 Run `Grounded-Segment-Anything/stroke_assignment.py` (do not forget adding object names in the parameter`--text_prompt`).
 Use the sketch 'football7' as an example: